 - Insert a personal touch if possible, but be careful with humour and chatty approaches

-- Use evidence (wherever possible) to support your claims and statements
+- Use evidence of your learning and growth (wherever possible) to support claims and statements

 - Try to include your life history

 - Start with: "I’ve always wanted to be a..."